Ulysses S. Grant: Reconstruction

 During Grant's second term, the North retreated from Reconstruction, while southern conservatives called "Redeemers" formed armed groups, the Red Shirts and the White League, who openly used violence, intimidation, voter fraud, and racist appeals to overturn Republican rule.
-Northern apathy toward black people, the depressed economy and Grant's scandals made it politically difficult for the administration to maintain support for Reconstruction.
+The depressed economy, Grant's scandals, and Northern apathy toward black people made it politically difficult for the administration to maintain support for Reconstruction.
 Power shifted when the House was taken over by Democrats in the 1874 election.
 Grant ended the Brooks–Baxter War, bringing Reconstruction in Arkansas to a peaceful conclusion.
 He sent troops to New Orleans in the wake of the Colfax massacre and disputes over the election of Governor William Pitt Kellogg.

 By 1875, Redeemer Democrats had taken control of all but three Southern states.
 As violence against black Southerners escalated, Grant's Attorney General Edwards Pierrepont told Republican Governor Adelbert Ames of Mississippi that the people were "tired of the autumnal outbreaks in the South", and declined to intervene directly.
 Grant later regretted not issuing a proclamation to help Ames, having been told Republicans in Ohio would bolt the party if he did.
 Grant told Congress in January 1875 he could not "see with indifference Union men or Republicans ostracized, persecuted, and murdered."
 Congress refused to strengthen the laws against violence but instead passed the sweeping Civil Rights Act of 1875 to guarantee black people access to public facilities.
 However, there was little enforcement and the Supreme Court ruled the law unconstitutional in 1883.
 In 1876, Grant dispatched troops to South Carolina to keep Republican Governor Daniel Henry Chamberlain in office.
 After Grant left office, the Compromise of 1877 meant Republicans obtained the White House for Rutherford B. Hayes in return for ending enforcement of racial equality for black people and removing federal troops from the South, marking the end of Reconstruction.